xi/aria-api/README.md

     npm install aria-api

-This installation method works best if you use tools like webpack or browserify.
+This installation method works best if you use tools like webpack or rollup.
 There is also an UMD build included as `dist/aria.js`.

 # Usage